Skip to content

 To take full advantage of the Tenderly tool set, it is recommended that you verify your smart contracts, which you can do by clicking on Verify.
 You can choose to verify your contract by uploading the contract's JSON, ABI, or source code.
 For more information, please refer to Tenderly's documentation on Smart Contract Verification.

-Create a Fork
+Create a Virtual TestNet

-2. (Optional) Give your fork a name
+2. (Optional) Give your TestNet a name

-4. Click Create
+7. Click Create

 Now that you've learned how to get started with a few of Tenderly's features on Moonbeam, please feel free to dive in and check out the other tools available in their development platform.
 You can visit Tenderly's documentation site for more information.
 You can also check out Moonbeam's tutorial on Using Tenderly to Simulate and Debug Transactions.